Terry Phelan

 Terrence Phelan (born 16 March 1967) is a football coach and former professional footballer.
-He is the technical director of Indian I-League 2nd Division side South United FC.
+He is the technical director of South United FC.
 He also works as a pundit for Sony Sports Network and Sports18.

 He played as a left-back from 1984 to 2009.
 He played in the Premier League for Manchester City, Chelsea and Everton, as well as in the Football League for Leeds United, Swansea City, Wimbledon, Crystal Palace, Fulham, Sheffield United.
 He finished his career abroad for Charleston Battery and Otago United.
 He also made 42 appearances for the Irish national team, whom he represented at the 1994 FIFA World Cup.

 During 2015, he was the head coach of Kerala Blasters of the Indian Super League, and has remained in Indian football ever since.